ThusSpokeBieu/ChessSystem-Java/README.md

 ### Special Rules

 - **Castling:**  The King moves two squares in the direction of the Rook, the Rook jumps over the King and lands on the square next to it.
+- **En passant:**  A pawn is able to capture a horizontally adjacent enemy pawn that has just advanced two squares in one move.

+### License

+This project is licensed under the terms of the MIT license.